Hi, I’m Shelby Cox.

 I completed my Ph.D. at the University of Michigan with David Speyer in May 2024.
 I received my B.S. in mathematics and B.A. in linguistics from UMass Amherst, where I was advised by Jenia Tevelev.

-I am organizing a mini-symposium on Phylogenetic Networks at SIAM-AG 2025 together with Max Hill, Annachiara Korchmaros, and Danai Deligeorgaki.
+At SIAM-AG 2025 I organized a mini-symposium on Phylogenetic Networks together with Max Hill, Annachiara Korchmaros, and Danai Deligeorgaki.
 See here for more details.

 - spcox@umich.edu